It was very common a few years ago for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission

 If another agent is offering to sell the same house for a fixed price of €1600 inc VAT – that would be a saving of €6700.

 The vast majority of houses for sale in Ireland are found on Daft.ie or Myhome.ie – so as long as your house is on those it will be found by potential buyers.

 You should try to negotiate the fee downwards.
 Most auctioneers and estate agents have a minimum fee for low-priced properties – but I doubt if many set a maximum charge.

 By using a percentage commission it means that the bigger price the agent gets for your house – the bigger their fee.
-On a €250k house a difference of €5k on the selling price means quite a lot to the seller – but to the estate agent it would mean just an extra €75 euro commission .
-It might be more cost effective to the agent to persuade the seller to sell it quickly at the lower price.
+On a €250k house, a difference of €5k on the selling price means quite a lot to the seller – but to the estate agent, it would mean just an extra €75 euro commission.
+It might be more cost-effective to the agent to persuade the seller to sell it quickly at a lower price.

 Many estate agents and auctioneers in Ireland also add on extra charges to the sale commission.
 Many of these charges are payable even if the house does not sell.